 You or your loved one may have suffered a traumatic brain injury if any of the following conditions resulted from trauma to the head:

 Pay close attention to symptoms

 A brain injury may not show up initially on an MRI or CAT scan.
 But if any of the listed symptoms occur—with or without irritability, inability to concentrate, and fatigue—trauma is indeed possible and even probable.
 Close family members (rather than the injured person) often are the first to recognize personality and behavior changes in a person who has suffered a traumatic brain injury.
 Sometimes a person’s orthopedic injuries are so severe that the traumatic brain injury is not detected for some time after the accident, although it may have consequences on the person’s ability to function for even longer than the orthopedic injuries.

-If you suspect that you or your loved one has suffered a traumatic brain injury, yet conventional testing reveals no damage, you should seek reputable and experienced attorneys who can help.
+If you suspect that you or your loved one has suffered a traumatic brain injury, yet conventional testing reveals no damage, you should seek a Boston brain injury attorney who can help.
 With determination and compassion, we will help you and your family navigate through the often-complex maze of specialists and insurance companies.

 Committed to proving the extent of injury

-It is vital for the personal injury law firm you hire to be knowledgeable about your condition and willing and able to present the injury in as full medical detail as required.
+It is vital for the Boston brain injury lawyer you hire to be knowledgeable about your condition and willing and able to present the injury in as full medical detail as required.
 This means addressing proof, such as:

-At Feinberg & Alban, P.C. we pursue your claim aggressively.
+At Feinberg & Alban PC we pursue your claim aggressively.
 We are relentless advocates for our clients while maintaining a professional and well-respected demeanor.
-If you or a loved one has been injured, call us immediately at 617-925-5329 or toll-free at or contact us online.
+If you or a loved one has been injured, call us immediately at 617-232-5950 or toll-free at 1.800.479.9991 or contact us online.